ex4sperans/pruning_with_tensorflow/README.md

 **Package installation**

 I'd highly recommend to use [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate this project from other python projects.
-However you could install all the packages into a system if you want to.
+However you could install all the packages into the system if you want to.

 NOTE: I used ```python3.5``` for this project.